scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

    d(x, y) < d(x, z) \text{ and } d(x, y) < d(y, z)

 where :math:`d(.)` is the distance between the two samples.
-In some other words, a Tomek's link exist if the two samples are the nearest neighbors of each other.
-In the figure below, a Tomek's link is illustrated by highlighting the samples of interest in green.
+In other words, a Tomek's link exists if two samples are nearest neighbors of each other, but belong to a different class.
+In the figure below, a Tomek's link is illustrated highlighting the samples of interest in green.

 .. image:: ./auto_examples/under-sampling/images/sphx_glr_plot_illustration_tomek_links_001.png
    :target: ./auto_examples/under-sampling/plot_illustration_tomek_links.html
    :scale: 60
    :align: center

-The parameter ``sampling_strategy`` control which sample of the link will be removed.
+The parameter ``sampling_strategy`` controls which sample of the Tomek link will be removed.
 For instance, the default (i.e., ``sampling_strategy='auto'``) will remove the sample from the majority class.
-Both samples from the majority and minority class can be removed by setting ``sampling_strategy`` to ``'all'``.
+However, both the samples from the majority and minority class can be removed by setting ``sampling_strategy`` to ``'all'``.
 The figure illustrates this behaviour.

 .. image:: ./auto_examples/under-sampling/images/sphx_glr_plot_illustration_tomek_links_002.png